 Broncos kicker Matt Prater has a prolific National Football League resume, including a 59-yard field goal during the 2011 season.
 Prater‘s powerful leg combined with the fact that Broncos‘ employees park their cars near the uprights means there are bound to be some broken windshields.
 That is exactly what happened on a Wednesday afternoon when one of his boots struck an SUV and broke the unknown owner’s windshield.

-According to Prater, it is the fifth windshield his foot has broken including a teammate’s in 2008, Mike Klis.
-“It’s insurance, it’s not my fault,” Prater said, laughing when asked if he’d be responsible for the repairs.
-“I guess don’t park anywhere near the uprights.”
+According to Prater, it is the fifth windshield his foot has broken including a teammate’s in 2008, Mike Klis. “[It is] insurance, [it is] not my fault,” Prater said, laughing when asked if he would be responsible for the repairs.
+“I guess [do not] park anywhere near the uprights.”
 As long as Prater continues his game winning field goal heroics, teammates and Denver fans could care less how many windshields fall prey to footballs.

 Our second story also occurred at the Broncos practice facility, a couple of years ago.
 Bronco’s quarterback Kyle Orton threw a pass into the end zone that smashed the windshield of a Porsche parked near the uprights.

 The following are actual twitter posts (tweets) from Lindsay Jones.
 Lindsay writes about the Denver Broncos for the Denver Post.

 - "An odd scene out at Broncos practice today, where an incomplete pass in the end zone by Kyle Orton skipped off the ground and cracked the windshield of a Porsche in the player’s parking lot"

 - "The Porsche, it turns out, belongs to running back Willis McGahee"